jbruce12000/kiln-controller/docs/watcher.md

 ### Slack

 [Slack](https://slack.com/) is a free messaging platform.
-It was is used to sendalerts when the watcher finds problems with your kiln.
+It is used to send alerts when the watcher finds problems with your kiln.

 1. Sign up for a slack account
 2. Create a workspace, doesn't matter what you call it